Q & A with Sadie

 What are your goals as a writer?

-You said you wear lucky Halloween socks.
+Lucky Halloween socks?
 Are you superstitious?

 Yep.
 It’s the gift and the curse of a wild imagination.
 Many of my own personal superstitions are included in THE RECOLLECTION OF TREES.
 Just for fun, I made a list of 13 superstitions that I learned mostly from my own family.